L3MON4D3/LuaSnip/DOC.md

 <!-- panvimdoc-ignore-end -->

-Here the `//` before `This is` is important, once again, because indent is only applied after linebreaks.
+Here the `//` before `This is` is important, once again, because indent is only applied after line breaks.

-To enable such usage, `$PARENT_INDENT` in the indentstring is replaced by the parent's indent.
+To enable such usage, `$PARENT_INDENT` in the `indentstring` is replaced by the parent's indent.

 `isn(jump_index, nodes, indentstring, node_opts)`